SunShot Initiative: Background

 This initiative is meant to increase the availability of photovoltaic sources as viable alternatives to fossil fuels.
 As well as increase further analysis on the costs and benefits of solar power in the United States, through a comparative study on the mechanics of policy implementation in order to more effectively realize the overarching goal of the SunShot initiative.
 The growth of the solar market in the United States, as a result of the SunShot initiative, has greatly increased the accessibility to solar powered technology and increased its general utility throughout the country, by reducing costs to consumers.
 The DOE has created these incentives in order to: (1)facilitate the increase of research and development, and (2) to promote renewable energy sources amid the globalized calls for a solutions to climate change/global warming.

 The federal government invested $282 million in FY 2015 to fund the SunShot Initiative.
-According to the SunShot Q4 2016/Q1 2017 Solar Industry Update report, The United States installed 14.8 GW of PV in 2016, an increase of 97% from 2015, representing approximately $30 billion in deployed capital, along with another $2.2 billion in U.S.- manufactured PV products.
+According to the SunShot Q4 2016/Q1 2017 Solar Industry Update report, the United States installed 14.8 GW of PV in 2016, an increase of 97% from 2015, representing approximately $30 billion in deployed capital, along with another $2.2 billion in U.S. manufactured PV products.

 By 2016, the program achieved 90% of the progress towards the 2020 goal.
-In September 2017, it was announced that it had already reached its 2020 goal, and was now refocusing on grid reliability issues.
+In September 2017, it was announced that it had already reached its 2020 goal, and then shifted its focus on grid reliability.